pittabio/StateTrees/README.md

 ---

 ## 📋 Description
-StateTreeAI is a learning and research project created to explore and master the State Tree system through practical examples. \
+StateTreeAI is a learning and research project created to explore and master the State Tree system through practical examples. <br>
 Built in Unreal Engine 5.7 using C++ and Blueprints, the project features a testing environment to experiment with various State Tree implementations for AI, quests, and complex gameplay systems.

 ## 🎯 Objectives